Many of us started cloth diapering to save money. But there’s so many other ways we can also save money!

 I also want to talk about the towel in the dryer trick.
 You place a dry, fluffy bath towel in with your wet items.
 It absorbs some of the moisture and helps everything dry faster.
 To make this truly effective, you should remove the towel after the first 20 minutes of drying time.

 Last, I want to mention wool dryer balls.
 The theory of using these is that they will also absorb moisture from the wet items.
-But it is also believed that 6-8 (I admittedly have a few more) of the wool dryer balls helps to keep the clothes separated as them tumble around allowing the warm air to circulate easier and therefore dry everything faster.
+But it is also believed that 6-8 (I admittedly have a few more) of the wool dryer balls helps to keep the clothes separated as they tumble around allowing the warm air to circulate easier and therefore dry everything faster.
 They also help to soften items in the dryer as they beat against them while tumbling.

 Anyone else have any hints or tricks they use to help get their cloth diapers dry faster?
 I would love to hear about them!